 Arriving in Bethlehem

 Matthew 2:9 states that the star went on before them until it came and stood over the place where the Child was.
 This implies motion, or at least apparent motion, until the star came to hover directly over the location of Christ.
 The magi already knew the city; they had learned from their meeting with Herod that Christ had been born in Bethlehem.
 So it seems that the star led them to the specific house.
-In any event, they arrived and worshipped the Christ, and presented gifts of gold, frankincense, and myrrh.
+In any event, they arrived and worshiped the Christ, and presented gifts of gold, frankincense, and myrrh.
 It was the custom of the ancient world to present gifts when coming before a king: in particular gifts of gold, and aromatic fragrances such as frankincense and myrrh (see Genesis 43:11; 1 Kings 10:2, Psalm 72:10-15, Isaiah 60:6).

 These gifts also confirm that significant time had elapsed between the birth of Christ and the arrival of the magi.
 Biblical law required Jews to offer a Temple sacrifice for every newborn child.
 They were to offer a lamb and a turtledove (Leviticus 12:6).
 However, the law had a provision for those people too poor to offer a lamb; they could offer two turtledoves instead (Leviticus 12:8).
 Luke 2:24 states that Joseph and Mary sacrificed two turtledoves in obedience to God’s law, indicating that they did not have the financial means to purchase a lamb.
 This indicates that the magi had not yet given them the gold.